cyberagha0/Cyber-Range-Capstone-/README.md

 | `DeviceNetworkEvents` | Where the box started calling out to |
 | `NTANetAnalytics` | Flow-level traffic, including what the NSG blocked |

-###Full investigation report — unauthorized RDP access, 2026-07-30 (click to expand)
+###Full investigation report on single Successful Logon event to showcase how it would be done in real SOC environment threat hunting (click to expand)
 <details>
 <summary><b>📄 Full investigation report — unauthorized RDP access, 2026-07-30 (click to expand)</b></summary>